roylu307/SemanticMining_cls/README.md

-# Semantic Feature Mining fpr 3D Object Classification and Segmentation
+# Semantic Feature Mining for 3D Object Classification and Segmentation

 This repo provides the Pytorch implementation of Semantic Feature Mining fpr 3D Object Classification and Segmentation accepted by ICRA2021.